 What’s the most important part?

-Never ever start a PS with an overblown statement using pretentious language - 'Politics piques my interest', 'I have always been thrilled by Molecular Biology' or the plain boring 'I just want to be a Vet so badly' - it marks you out as immature, and shows that you have no idea how to write English in a meaningful way.
-The crucial bit about a PS is where you talk about the subject you are applying for and why you want to do this at Uni.
+Write about your aspirations in a meaningful way.
+The crucial bit about a personal statement is where you talk about the subject you are applying for and why you want to do this at uni.
 Admissions Tutors will always focus on this bit - so make this interesting and not just a book-list.
-Your personality should emerge within this - they should get a feeling of what drives you, and your sense of energy and enthusiasm.
+Your personality should emerge within this - they should get a feeling of what is driving you to apply for this course, and your sense of energy and enthusiasm.

 Should I talk about what I want to do after university?